This guide will help you quickly get started with Semly and understand how to analyze your brand’s visibility in AI answers.

 prompts where only the competitor appears

-In the report, you’ll see among other things:
+In the report you’ll see among other things:

-the number of mentions of all brands
+number of mentions of all brands

-the number of brands detected in AI answers
+number of brands detected in AI answers

-a chart of brand visibility over time
+brand visibility chart over time

 sources of AI answers